PowerShell/vscode-powershell/docs/development.md

 * `Update-Changelog` should verify the version is in the correct format
 * `Update-Changelog` could be faster by not downloading _every_ PR
-* A `Publish-Binaries` function could be written to push the binaries out